 We use it only to dry the floor, but you can use a sh-mop to both mop AND dry the floor.
 As long as you have enough of the terry cloth towels to put on the sh-mop you’re good to go!

 Some linoleum floors have patterns where dirt and grime can accumulate.
 If the etched detail in your linoleum is looking a little grungy, you may need to get down on your hands and knees with a toothbrush, soft nylon brush or grout brush to scrub.
-Just don't use anything sharp to get up the dirt.
-Gentle scrubbing will work just fine.
+Just don’t use anything sharp and a gentle scrubbing will work just fine.

 Start with a clean bucket of water and vinegar (recipe above) and dip the brush into it.
 Scrub the detailed areas until the dirt is loosened and then wipe with a clean rag.
 Caring for your linoleum floor will be much more rewarding if you keep the entire floor clean and bright.